-37 See General WDRs, Attachment A, Findings, pp. 77-89.
+&lt;sup>39 See General WDRs, Attachment A, Findings, pp. 77-89.

-38 Id., p.
+&lt;sup>40 Id. at p.
 78 ("This Order uses the flexibility afforded to the regional boards through the ESJ Order but does not include requirements that are inconsistent with the minimum precedential requirements established through the ESJ Order (i.e., this order uses ESJ as the regulatory minimum, or floor, as the basis for its requirements).")

-39 Ibid. ("This Order incorporates the precedential portions of the ESJ Order, as described below.
-In some instances, this Order differs from the precedential requirements to some extent based on differences between the facts before the Central Coast Water Board and the facts that were the basis for the State Water Board
+&lt;sup>41 Ibid. ("This Order incorporates the precedential portions of the ESJ Order, as described below.
+In some instances, this Order differs from the precedential requirements to some extent based on differences between the facts before the Central Coast Water Board and the facts that were the basis for the State Water Board precedent, for example by building requirements that incentivize the use of compost and by establishing nitrogen discharge limits to protect water quality and beneficial uses.
+The requirements of this Order that deviate from precedential requirements of the ESJ Order are based on extensive nitrogen application and groundwater monitoring data the Central Coast Water Board has collected relative to the Central Valley Water Board, as well as recognition of the differences between the groundwater quality and reliance on groundwater in the central coast region relative to the central valley region.")